-Financial report submitted to another regulator (columns EF-EN)
+Financial report (columns ED-EL)

-- 128. Charities were asked if the attached financial report was submitted to another regulator.
-The ACNC has transitional reporting arrangements in place for some charities that already submit their financial report to another regulator.

-- 129. Charities could choose one or more state where they had submitted their financial report.

-- 130. The fields covered by this question are:

-- Submitted report ACT

-- Submitted report NSW
+- 126. Charities were also asked in Question 16 to attach their financial report for the reporting period.
+Attaching the financial report was a requirement for charities that were medium and large, and optional for small charities and basic religious charities. - 127.
+Medium and large charities were asked if the attached financial report was submitted to another regulator.
+The ACNC has transitional reporting arrangements in place for some charities that already submit their financial report to another regulator. - 128.
+Charities could choose one or more state where they had submitted their financial report. - 129.
+The fields covered by this question are: - Submitted report ACT - Submitted report NSW

 - Submitted report NT

 - Submitted report QLD

 - Submitted report SA

 - Submitted report TAS

 - Submitted report VIC

 - Submitted report WA

-- 131. If the charity advised that they submitted their financial report to a regulator in one or more of these states/territories, the field for that state/territory will read 'Y', otherwise it will read 'N'.
+- 130. If the charity advised that they submitted their financial report to a regulator in one or more of these states/territories, the field for that state/territory will read 'Y', otherwise it will read 'N'.

-- 132. Charities were also asked why they had to submit the financial report because they were either an incorporated association, a co-operative, or a charitable fundraising organisation.
-The response was recorded in the field 'Why did charity have to submit this financial report' (column EF).
+- 131. Charities were also asked why they had to submit the financial report because they were either an incorporated association, a co-operative, or a charitable fundraising organisation.
+The response was recorded in the field 'Why did charity have to submit this financial report' (column ED).
 Possible responses were:

 - 'My charity is a charitable fundraising organisation'

 - 'My charity is an incorporated association'

 - 'My charity is a cooperative.